Check out a free preview of the full Astro for Fast Website Development course

 [00:00:35]

 We're in the homestretch here.
-We're gonna get this run in and then we're off to the races with Astro.
+We're gonna get this running and then we're off to the races with Astro.
 So the next thing I wanna do, I'm gonna close all these down and let's make that big again and I'm gonna open up our home page.
 So let's add a newsletter to our home page.

 [00:00:51]